-The Neoverse V3 core is a high-performance and low-power product that implements the Arm®v9.2-A architecture.
-The Arm®v9.2-A architecture extends the architecture defined in the Arm®v8-A architectures up to Arm®v8.7-A.
+The Neoverse V3AE core is a high-performance and low-power product that implements the Arm®v9.2-A architecture.
+The Arm®v9.2-A architecture extends the architecture defined in the Arm®v8-A architectures up to Arm®v8.7-A. The Neoverse V3AE core targets large-screen compute applications.

-The key features of Neoverse V3 Core are:
+The key features of Neoverse V3AE Core are:

-- Implementation of the Arm ® v9.2-A A64 instruction set - AArch64 Execution state at all Exception levels, ELO to EL3 - Memory Management Unit (MMU) - 48-bit Physical Address (PA) and 48-bit Virtual Address (VA) - Generic Interrupt Controller (GIC) CPU interface to connect to an external interrupt distributor - Generic Timers interface that supports 64-bit count input from an external system counter - Implementation of the Reliability, Availability, and Serviceability (RAS) Extension - Implementation of the Scalable Vector Extension (SVE) with a 128-bit vector length and Scalable Vector Extension 2 (SVE2) - Integrated execution unit with Advanced Single Instruction Multiple Data (SIMD) and floatingpoint support - Support for the optional Cryptographic Extension, which is licensed separately - Activity Monitoring Unit (AMU) - Separate L1 data and instruction caches - Private, unified data and instruction L2 cache - Error protection on L1 instruction and data caches, L2 cache, and MMU Translation Cache (MMU TC) with parity or Error Correcting Code (ECC) allowing Single Error Correction and Double Error Detection (SECDED). - Support for Memory System Resource Partitioning And Monitoring (MPAM) - Armv8.2-A debug logic - Performance Monitoring Unit (PMU) - Embedded Trace Extension (ETE) - Trace Buffer Extension (TRBE) - Optional implementation of the Statistical Profiling Extension (SPE) - Optional Embedded Logic Analyzer (ELA-600). - Support for coherent instruction cache - Support for nested virtualization (NV and NV2) introduced in the Armv8.3-A and Armv8.4-A extensions. - Random Number Generator (RNG) introduced in the Armv8.3-A extension.
+- Implementation of the Arm ® v9.2-A A64 instruction set - AArch64 Execution state at all Exception levels, ELO to EL3 - Memory Management Unit (MMU) - 48-bit Physical Address (PA) and 48-bit Virtual Address (VA) - Generic Interrupt Controller (GIC) CPU interface to connect to an external interrupt distributor - Generic Timers interface that supports 64-bit count input from an external system counter - Implementation of the Reliability, Availability, and Serviceability (RAS) Extension - Implementation of the Scalable Vector Extension (SVE) with a 128-bit vector length and Scalable Vector Extension 2 (SVE2) - Integrated execution unit with Advanced Single Instruction Multiple Data (SIMD) and floatingpoint support - Support for the optional Cryptographic Extension, which is licensed separately - Activity Monitoring Unit (AMU) - Separate L1 data and instruction caches - Private, unified data and instruction I 2 cache - Error protection on L1 instruction and data caches, L2 cache, and MMU Translation Cache (MMU TC) with parity or Error Correcting Code (ECC) allowing Single Error Correction and Double Error Detection (SECDED). - Support for Memory System Resource Partitioning And Monitoring (MPAM) - Armv8.2-A debug logic - Performance Monitoring Unit (PMU) - Embedded Trace Extension (ETE) - Trace Buffer Extension (TRBE) - Optional implementation of the Statistical Profiling Extension (SPE) - Optional Embedded Logic Analyzer (ELA-600) - Support for coherent instruction cache - Support for nested virtualization (NV and NV2) introduced in the Armv8.3-A and Armv8.4-A extensions. - Random Number Generator (RNG) introduced in the Armv8.3-A extension.

-- The Data Gathering Hint (DGH) instruction introduced in the Armv8.6-A extension. - ARMv8.7-A support for 64B loads/stores with and without return (LS64). - ARMv9.2-A Realm Management Extension (RME). - ARMv9.2-A Branch Record Buffer Extensions (BRBE).
+- The Data Gathering Hint (DGH) instruction introduced in the Armv8.6-A extension. - ARMv8.7-A support for 64B loads/stores with and without return (LS64). - ARMv9.2-A Realm Management Extension (RME). - ARMv9.2-A Branch Record Buffer Extensions (BRBE). - Support for Transient Fault Protection (TFP).

-This document describes elements of the Neoverse V3 core micro-architecture that influence software performance so that software and compilers can be optimized accordingly.
+This document describes elements of the Neoverse V3AE core micro-architecture that influence software performance so that software and compilers can be optimized accordingly.